Alena-Nechaeva/Pairs-card-game/README.md

 # Pairs-card-game

-simple card game created on vanilla JS
+simple card game created on vanilla JS as one of the task in the base course of JavaScript